 Salem MA - Piece of History

-Since 1626, settlers arrived in Salem lead by Roger Conant and Salem has been attracting people ever since.
+Since 1626, settlers arrived in Salem led by Roger Conant and Salem has been attracting people ever since.
 Many come to visit and some decide to stay and make Salem their home.
 Salem has a rich history in the spice trade with the East Indies, plus it is the birthplace of the National Guard.
 Millions of people from around the globe visit Salem annually.
 Of course, Halloween is very busy and has numerous fun attractions.

-Salem is the most well known as the site of the famous for the witch trials as of 1692, but this colorful, coastal city has much to offer both residents and visitors.
+Salem is the most well known as the site of the famous witch trials as of 1692, but this colorful, coastal city has much to offer both residents and visitors.
 This area has a culturally diverse population, plus it is rich in maritime heritage.
 The unique historical architecture covers the last four centuries.
 Along the waterfront, the spice trade is gone, but they have diverse recreation and commercial sites.

 Halloween - Salem MA (Witch Town).
 2010